illescasDaniel/Modern-Cpp-Slides/README.md

 # License

-Anybody has permissions to download, modify or redistribute with slides.
+Anybody has permissions to download, modify or redistribute these slides.

 The only requirement is to include the LICENSE file.